 Diesel generators play a pivotal role in providing reliable power solutions across industries.
-However, regulatory standards have been established to control emissions and encourage the adoption of cleaner technologies to minimize their environmental impact.
-The Environmental Protection Agency (EPA) tier rating system sets a clear framework for reducing pollutants from diesel engines.
-Understanding these tier ratings is essential for businesses seeking to comply with regulations and make informed choices about their generator needs.
+However, federal regulations and EPA emission standards have been established to control harmful emissions produced by internal combustion engines and encourage the adoption of cleaner technologies.
+These standards are designed to reduce nitrogen oxides (NOx), carbon monoxide (CO), hydrocarbons, and particulate matter (PM), all of which affect air quality.
+The Environmental Protection Agency (EPA) tier rating system provides a framework for non-road diesel engines, including generator sets and heavy equipment, to phase in advanced emissions controls over time.

 Understanding Diesel Generator Tier Ratings